 - Use price calculation rules to modify the existing product prices visible to customers in the storefront.

-- Use price calculation rules on other base price attributes such manufacturer’s suggested retail price (MSRP) or Minimum advertised pricing (MAP) value.
+- Use price calculation rules or other base price attributes such as map and msrp, also known as minimum advertised price or manufacturer’s suggested retail price.

 Feel free to leave a comment below if you have any questions or suggestions on OroCommerce video tutorials.
 See you next Thursday!